sriharikapu/account-chain/README.md

 node compile.js

--- you will find Account.json and AccountFactory.json in the build fold
+-- you will find Account.json and AccountFactory.json in the build folder